 Eligibility for doctoral studies

-1. completed a degree at the advanced level,
+- completed a degree at the advanced level, and

-3. has acquired substantially equivalent knowledge (real competence) by some other means within or outside the country.
+- has acquired substantially equivalent knowledge (real competence) by some other means within or outside Sweden.

 The requirements for specific qualifications are specified in the General Syllabus for each doctoral subject.

-Applications will be assessed by an admissions committee appointed by the Faculty board on the proposal of the department concerned.
-The committee consists of at least the subject director, a doctoral student representative and an external representative and commonly also a supervisor in the subject.
+Applications will be assessed by an admissions committee appointed by the Board of the Faculty of Fine and Performing Arts on the proposal of the department concerned; Malmö Academy of Music, Malmö Theatre Academy or Malmö Art Academy.
+The committee consists of at least the subject director, a doctoral student representative and an external representative.
+Commonly a supervisor in the subject also forms part.

 Note: a requirement to be accepted is that the applicant can be employed as a doctoral student or has acquired some other form of study funding